 Although it’s best known for helping to build strong bones, calcium is also needed for proper functioning of your nerves and muscles, including nerve conduction and messaging throughout your body.

-Good luck with your anxiety and remember Team Meno-Me® and our community is here to help.
+Good luck with your anxiety and remember Team Meno-Me® and our community is here to help especially during this time of lockdown.
 Stay connected with us and reach out at any time.
+One of the best ways to do this is by joining our private Facebook group: 40+ Goddesses.
+Click here to do so.